Doctor of Nursing Practice

-- Demonstrate the appropriate and ethical use of information technology and research methods to improve practice and the practice environment.
+Demonstrate the appropriate and ethical use of information technology and research methods to improve practice and the practice environment.

 The Doctor of Nursing Practice degree requires Registered Nurses who graduated with an advanced practice focus in their master’s programs to complete a minimum of 38 credits, depending on prior course/clinical work taken at the master’s level.
-All DNP students must satisfy a minimum of 1,000 supervised clock hours of practicum experience to demonstrate attainment of the doctoral level competencies.
+All DNP students must satisfy a minimum of 1,000 supervised clock hours of practice experiences to demonstrate attainment of the doctoral level competencies.
 Students may receive credit for up to 640 clock hours from their master’s educational program; each applicant’s supervised clock hours of practicum experiences from their master’s programs are assessed individually.
 Registered Nurses without an advanced practice clinical focus to their master’s degree must complete the necessary coursework to obtain a post-master’s certificate in a clinical area and pass their respective certification exam, in addition to completing the 38 credits of DNP coursework.

 See the graduate catalog listing for general university requirements and program-specific admissions requirements.
 Follow the steps on the Graduate Admissions website to apply for admission.
-Prospective DNP students only will need a Validation Form for Clinical hours.
+Prospective DNP students will need a Validation Form for Clinical hours in their MSN programs.

 - Curriculum emphasizes advocacy, clinical leadership, information systems and patient care technologies and more

 - First school in Michigan to offer a Doctor of Nursing Practice (DNP) program

 - Flexible: Full-time working nurses can complete the program by following a part-time plan of study

 - Leadership experiences: Curriculum includes trip to Capitol Hill in Washington D.C. or Lansing, MI and other courses emphasize leadership, clinical prevention and translational research